Our Governing Body

 Sally HortonStaff Governor

 The standard term of office for a governor is four years.
-The Chair is elected by the governors for a two year term.
+The Chair and Vice Chair are elected by the governors for a two year term.

-If you feel that you may have skills and abilities that may assist the Governing Body, or you have any questions, please contact us.
+If you feel that you may have skills and abilities that may assist the Governing Committee, or you have any questions, please contact us.

 For more information about our Governors, or our governance please visit the Cygnus Governance homepage here